shakacode/react_on_rails/README.md

 Aloha from Justin Gordon and the [ShakaCode](http://www.shakacode.com) Team!
 We're actively looking for new projects.
 If you like **React on Rails**, please consider contacting me if we could potentially help you in any way.
 I'm offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development, including both consumer and enterprise products.
 You can read more about my background [here](http://www.railsonmaui.com/about).
 Whether you have a new project or need help on an existing project, please email me directly at [justin@shakacode.com](mailto:justin@shakacode.com).
 And thanks in advance for any referrals!
 Your support keeps this project going.
 In addition to React.js and Rails, we're doing react-native iOS and Android apps!

 Want to become a contributor?
-See ["easy" issues](https://github.com/shakacode/react_on_rails/labels/easy) and [issues for the tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).
+See ["easy" issues](https://github.com/shakacode/react_on_rails/labels/easy) and [issues for the full tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).

 # NOTES
 * Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for "React on Rails".
 [Click here](http://www.shakacode.com/work/index.html) for more information.
 * See our article [The React on Rails Doctrine](https://medium.com/@railsonmaui/the-react-on-rails-doctrine-3c59a778c724) and see [slides on React on Rails](http://www.slideshare.net/justingordon/react-on-rails-v4032).
 * For a complete example, see the [React Webpack Rails Tutorial Code](https://github.com/shakacode/react-webpack-rails-tutorial) along with the live example at [www.reactrails.com](http://www.reactrails.com).
+* For a quick start, see the [React on Rails Basic Tutorial](docs/tutorial.md).
 * The generator of React on Rails does not setup CSS modules and hot reloading via the Rails server as is demonstrated in the [shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/). *We do support this, but we don't generate the code.* If you did generate a fresh app from react_on_rails and wanted to move to CSS Modules, then see [PR 175: Babel 6 / CSS Modules / Rails hot reloading](https://github.com/shakacode/react-webpack-rails-tutorial/pull/175).
 Note, while there are probably fixes after this PR was accepted, this has the majority of the changes.
 See [the tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/#news) for more information.
 For more information on how to setup hot reloading in a Rails app, see [Hot Reloading of Assets For Rails Development](docs/additional-reading/hot-reloading-rails-development.md).
 * See [Projects](PROJECTS.md) using and [KUDOS](./KUDOS.md) for React on Rails.
 Please submit yours!
 Please edit either page or [email us](mailto:contact@shakacode.com) and we'll add your info.
 We also **love stars** as it helps us attract new users and contributors.
 * On Twitter, follow [@railsonmaui](https://twitter.com/railsonmaui) and [@shakacode](https://twitter.com/shakacode) for updates on releases.
 We've got a forum category dedicated to [react_on_rails](http://forum.shakacode.com/c/rails/reactonrails).